djfedos/flask-based-todo-app/tasker_tutorail/c01_getting_started/README.md

 > `- task taskname`
 > but **it's not recommended**.
 It will work in simple situations when all the
 > tasks are in one Taskfile in your working directory and no environment
 > variables are involved.
-But in more complex setups it lead to confusion,
+But in more complex setups it may lead to confusion,
 > so please consider using the native `task: taskname` method.

 Even with this basic toolset Tasker can make life much easier.